 While studying he attended conferences in New Zealand and Australia, which gave him one on one contact with industry – a valuable bonus when looking for jobs later in his career.

 As for study advice?
 “Study what you find interesting.
 Subjects you are interested in will be more enjoyable and you’ll do better in them.
 If you’re unsure about anything, just ask.
 Lecturers and support staff at Waikato are excellent.”

-"My long term goal is to move into a management position where I can still use my chemistry background."
+"My long term goal is to move into an upper management position where I can still use my chemistry background."

 For Waikato graduate Dylan Harrison, a career in science has always been on the cards.

 A number of university scholarships and awards, work placements at two leading New Zealand science companies and a masters research collaboration with Fonterra, gave Dylan the competitive advantage when seeking employment.

 NALCO is a leading provider of integrated water treatment and process improvement services, chemicals, and equipment programmes for industrial and institutional applications.